 One of the top line metrics for over tourism is a number of foreign travelers vs a number of local people.
-Croatia seems to be stretched there.
+Croatia doesn’t seem to be stretched there.

 |COUNTRY||Number of tourists in 2017 (‘000)||Number of local residents (‘000)||Tourist vs Locals|

-In Croatia there is 13x as many people coming in as there are locals.
+In Croatia there is 4x as many people coming in as there are locals.
+It doesn’t look to bad.
+The thing is that all that happens on the coastline, in only a few months period.
+In some places there are 40x as many foreigners as locals.
 Before tourism, last time this kind of movement of people was happening was in the 7th century when Croatian tribes settled here.

 Trivial side story: a fun addition to the above insight.
 Take a minute to watch the latest ad for a local beer that plays on this comparison.

 It’s in Croatian, so here is the gist of the talk.
 The Slavs are figuring which tribe will go where.
 The Polish Slavic tribes go to the west, the Czech tribes to the East, the Russians go north.
 Where do Croats go?
 They go where no one else wants to: the south.
 South in Croatian is ‘jug’ – as in ‘Jugo’ – wind blowing from the south that we experience on our paddling trips.
 The joke in the ad goes: ‘Poor you.
 You have to go south.
 You’ll have to work on that barren karst/limestone landscape in all that heat.
 Hahaha.’
 See what happens at the end.
 I don’t want to spoil the entire video.